malachaifrazier/rails5-starter-app/README.md

 ## License

-Suspenders is Copyright © 2016 Butterburn LLC.
+rails5-starter-app is Copyright © 2016 Butterburn LLC.
 It is free software,
 and may be redistributed under the terms specified in the [LICENSE] file.